 Additionally, the following companion materials are available to All Access Pass members:

-Below is a quick video showing the major changes in the Red Book from version 2.1 to 3.0.
+Video highlighting changes in the Red Book from version 2.1 to 3.0

 Archive of past versions